-Contractors for the City of Lancaster (Pennsy Supply) will continue trench restoration work in the neighborhood for several weeks, as weather and manpower permit.
-Any questions on this project can be directed to the Bureau of Engineering, (717) 291-4764.
+Contractors for the City of Lancaster will continue water main replacement and trench restoration work in the neighborhood for several weeks, as weather and manpower permit.
+Any questions on this project can be directed to the Bureau of Engineering at (717) 291-4764.

 PRINCE STREET UGI UPGRADE PROJECT

 Contractors for UGI (Miller Pipeline) continue work on North and South Prince Street.
-They have two work zones—one in the 300-400-500 blocks of South Prince Street (continues through October), and one in the 000-100 blocks of North Prince Street (continues through September), to perform natural gas main and service upgrades throughout the Prince Street corridor in advance on PennDOT paving in 2020.
+They have two work zones—one in the 300-400-500 blocks of South Prince Street (continues into November until the City’s holiday moratorium), and one in the 000-100 blocks of North Prince Street (to be completed by the end of October), to perform natural gas main and service upgrades throughout the Prince Street corridor in advance on PennDOT paving in 2020.
 Both work zones will proceed north from Seymour to King, and from King to James, respectively.
 The southern work zone is in a residential area and will be performed primarily during daytime hours, with residential street parking being restored as much as possible in the evenings.
 The northern work zone is in the downtown investment district, and will consist of main work performed at night in the roadway, followed by service work during the day.
-Lane restrictions will be prevalent day and night, except for morning and evening rush hours (6:00am-8:30am and 3:30pm to 6:00pm).
-Any questions or concerns related to this project should be directed to Jose Figueroa, Operations Supervisor, (717) 255-1437 or firstname.lastname@example.org.
+Lane restrictions will be prevalent day and night, except for morning and evening rush hours (6 – 8:30 a.m. and 3:30 – 6 p.m.).
+Any questions or concerns related to this project should be directed to Jose Figueroa, Operations Supervisor, at (717) 255-1437 or email@example.com.

 Questions or concerns on these projects should be directed to Matt Metzler, Deputy Director of Public Works, (717) 291-4777.